skorokithakis/harbormaster/README.md

 ## Recommended deployment

+**Note:** The Harbormaster Docker image is still relatively new, but it's a very convenient way to deploy Harbormaster without installing anything.
+That may become the recommended way to deploy Harbormaster in the future.

 The recommended way to run Harbormaster is on a timer.
 You can use systemd, with two files.
 Put the Harbormaster configuration YAML in a repository, and clone it somewhere.
 Then, use the two files to run Harbormaster in that repository.